aptech/docs/docs/CR-minindc.rst

     :param x: data
     :type x: NxK matrix

-    :return y: containing the index of the smallest element in each column of *x*.
+    :return y: contains the index of the smallest element in each column of *x*.

     :rtype y: Kx1 matrix